Marker Logo

 Topics.
 This historical marker is listed in these topic lists: AgricultureIndustry & Commerce.
 A significant historical year for this entry is 1873.

 Location.
 29° 25.461′ N, 98° 29.718′ W. Marker is in San Antonio, Texas, in Bexar County.
 It is in Main/Military Plaza.
-Marker is at the intersection of Dolorosa and Plaza de Armas, on the right when traveling west on Dolorosa.
+It is at the intersection of Dolorosa and Plaza de Armas, on the right when traveling west on Dolorosa.
 On the southwest corner of Military Plaza, grounds of San Antonio City Hall.
 Touch for map.
 Marker is at or near this postal address: 401 Dolorosa, San Antonio TX 78204, United States of America.
 Touch for directions.

 Barbed Wire Marker image.
 Click for full size.

-Photographed By Paul Fehrenbach, October 17, 2012
+Photographed by Paul Fehrenbach, October 17, 2012

 2. Barbed Wire Marker